-- 2. If any over-break occurs: - a) a further cut must be made to maintain trimming allowances and a clean edge for reinstatement; - b) any change in direction of the saw cut must not exceed an angle of 450 to the Trenchline; - c) the total length of over-break must not exceed 10% of the length of the Trench; and - d) the length of trim at any one section of over-break must not be less than 1m (refer Figure 5-4).

-- 3. During excavation of the Trench: - a) there must be no undercutting of areas adjacent to the excavation;

-- b) if slumping at the sides of the excavation causes depressed areas adjacent to the excavation, or if the edges of the pavement are lifted during excavation, additional Trench cutting outside the original line of the excavation and outside the area of damage must be carried out; - c) excavation to profile/depth must be in accordance with the construction drawings; - d) the length of open Trench must be kept to a minimum and backfilled as soon as practicable; - e) excavated material that is not being used for backfill must be removed from the site; - f) where groundwater is likely to accumulate as a result of Utility Works, excavations must be permanently drained; and - g) the Utility Operator must provide temporary support/shoring to all Trenches if required to provide lateral support to the excavation and to comply with health and safety codes, including the Department of Labour (OSH) Approved Code of Practice for Safety in Excavations and Shafts for Foundations (1995).
+- 2. If any over-break occurs: - a) a further cut must be made to maintain trimming allowances and a clean edge for reinstatement; - b) any change in direction of the saw cut must not exceed an angle of 45° to the Trenchline; - c) the total length of over-break must not exceed 10% of the length of the Trench; and - d) the length of trim at any one section of over-break must not be less than 1m (refer Figure 5-4). - 3.
+During excavation of the Trench: - a) there must be no undercutting of areas adjacent to the excavation; - b) if slumping at the sides of the excavation causes depressed areas adjacent to the excavation, or if the edges of the pavement are lifted during excavation, additional Trench cutting outside the original line of the excavation and outside the area of damage must be carried out; - c) excavation to profile/depth must be in accordance with the construction drawings; - d) the length of open Trench must be kept to a minimum and backfilled as soon as practicable; - e) excavated material that is not being used for backfill must be removed from the site; - f) where groundwater is likely to accumulate as a result of Utility Works, excavations must be permanently drained; and - g) the Utility Operator must provide temporary support/shoring to all Trenches if required to provide lateral support to the excavation and to comply with health and safety codes, including the Worksafe Good Practice Guidelines; Excavation Safety July 2016.
 The Utility Operator must certify this Work in accordance with the requirements of the Building Act 2004.
 Alternative Trench support can include battering, ground stabilisation and sheet piling.